 Tour Ireland and thin places or places where the veil between this world and the eternal world is thin with author and tour guide, Mindie Burgoyne.
 These mystical, spiritual tours will help transport you into a higher existence when you sense the healing energy in Ireland’s thin places.
 Our tours are crafted as spiritual tours (though not religious), and are ideal for people interested in earth energies, the healing arts, nature, Reiki masters, artists, those who desire connection with ancestors, those interested in Celtic history and archaeology, shamanic journeyers, and people looking for spiritual growth.

 Each year we craft specific tours that balance mystical sites, vibrant towns, stunning landscapes and encounters with the best visitor attraction in Ireland — the Irish people.
 Our tours last approximately 10 days and focus on a particular region in Ireland.

 Each Thin Places tour focuses on one region in Ireland – the North, the Southeast, the Southwest and the West.
 We believe this gives a visitor a richer experience than trying to do the whole country in trip.
 Less time on the bus, more time in the landscape.

 Because Ireland is small country (about the size of West Virginia) visitors often cram too much into one visit trying to navigate the entire country.
 If your trip is one – two weeks long, try to see more sites in less miles of travel.
 Your experience will be richer as you will be less tired and will have more time to hook into the Irish culture.
 Don’t rush.

 ~Mindie Burgoyne: Ten Tips for Travel to Ireland

-In 2014 we will run two tours – one in May (North region) and one in September (the Southeast region).
+In 2015 we will run two tours – one in May (South Western region) and one in September (the Western region).
 Traveling off the peak season of summer keeps the prices lower and avoids crowds.
 Consider joining us this year for ….

 Mystical sites in Ireland have been referred to as “thin places.”